evgenyneu/js-evaluator-for-android/README.md

 ## Evaluate JavaScript

-The following functions evaluate JavaScript and returns the result.
-Please note that all functions can only be called from UI thread.
+The following functions evaluate JavaScript and return the result.
+Please note that all functions can **only be called from UI thread**.

 #### Respond in UI thread